Ambrose: Attitude towards Jews

-Ambrose makes extensive and appreciative use of the works of Philo of Alexandria – a Jew – in Ambrose' own writings, treating Philo as one of the "faithful interpreters of the Scriptures".
+For example, Ambrose makes extensive and appreciative use of the works of a Jew, Philo of Alexandria, in his own writings, treating Philo as one of the "faithful interpreters of the Scriptures".
 Philo was an educated man of some standing and a prolific writer during the era of Second Temple Judaism.
 Forty–three of his treatises have been preserved, and these by Christians, rather than Jews.
 Philo became foundational in forming the Christian literary view on the six days of creation through Basil's Hexaemeron.
 Eusebius, the Cappadocian Fathers, and Didymus the Blind appropriated material from Philo as well, but none did so more than Ambrose.
-As a result of this extensive referencing, Philo was accepted into the Christian tradition as an honorary Church Father.
+As a result of these extensive references, Philo was accepted into the Christian tradition as an honorary Church Father.
 "In fact, one Byzantine catena even refers to him as 'Bishop Philo'.
 This high regard for Philo even led to a number of legends of his conversion to Christianity, although this assertion stands on very dubious evidence".
 Ambrose also used Josephus, Maccabees, and other Jewish sources for his writings.
 He praises some individual Jews.
-Ambrose tended to write negatively of all non-Nicenes as if they were all one category.
+Ambrose tended to write negatively of all non-Nicenes as if they were all in one category.
 This served a rhetorical purpose in his writing and should be considered accordingly.